-The annual Hal Wootten Lecture was established in 2006 by the Faculty of Law in honour of founding dean, Emeritus Professor Hal Wootten.
+The annual Hal Wootten Lecture was established in 2006 by UNSW Law & Justice in honour of founding dean, Emeritus Professor Hal Wootten.
 This annual lecture is a highlight of the Faculty's year and commemorates Hal Wootten's founding vision for the Faculty.

 UNSW Law alumna and former Sex Discrimination Commissioner Elizabeth Broderick AO reflected on her life in the law as she delivered the 11th Hal Wootten Lecture.
 Broderick discussed her journey from her early interest in STEM, experiences as a UNSW Law student and how she pioneered the establishment of a legal technology practice.
 Broderick has dedicated her career to working tirelessly to break down structural and social barriers faced by women and men, to strengthen the laws on gender equality.